CptSpaceToaster/DSLauncher/README.md

 In its current state, there is a heap of old code and some more recent additions all mixed together.
 We now only use the .net exe to redirect the Minecraft launcher and launch a Java based auto updater.
-This basicly means that the exe is just a high end replacment for a batch file
+This basically means that the exe is just a high end replacment for a batch file
 (this allows us to asign an icon in windows).

-The change means that our launcher should now be mono complient and we should not break when Mojang makes changes to their launcher or login process.
+The change means that our launcher should now be mono compliant and we should not break when Mojang makes changes to their launcher or login process.